Location: 28 13.01'S 43 21.97'E

 *momentary aside; as I’m writing this from the comfort of the chart house, Argo took on a buttload of water as a wave came over the stern, and most of it went down the gophing hatch onto Caroline.
 All good, no danger, but very funny.

 Anyways, after study hall, we tentatively took showers on deck in the rough sea state.
 Some of decided it’d be safest to through on our PFD tether over our swimsuits.
-Jules, of course, fell but luckily she managed to hang on, several of us were slipping and sliding around the deck as we all claimed “soap on the bod” and fought for the hose.
-After our frigid showers we gather in the cockpit for pork chops, pineapple chili, rice, and ratatouille underneath a rainbow followed up with gooey brownies.
-Our first Agro prom-posal is set to go down at 20:00; Henry has made a waypoint on the navigation that says “Grace Prom”.
+Jules, of course, fell, but luckily, she managed to hang on, several of us were slipping and sliding around the deck as we all claimed “soap on the bod” and fought for the hose.
+After our cold showers, we gather in the cockpit for pork chops, pineapple chili, rice, and ratatouille underneath a rainbow followed up with gooey brownies.
+Our first Agro prom-posal is set to go down at 20:00; Henry has made a waypoint on the navigation that says “Grace Prom.”
 (Henry would also like to give a shoutout to his Mom).
 We’re all doing swell.